-Royal London Foundation 2020: supporting the fight against coronavirus
+Royal London Foundation: supporting the fight against coronavirus

-We’re changing how the Foundation runs this year so we can immediately support local charities and organisations providing vital help to people during the coronavirus outbreak.
+In 2020, we changed the focus of the Royal London Foundation so that we could immediately support local charities and organisations providing vital help to people during the coronavirus outbreak.

-We will not be asking members to nominate local causes, but will instead donate funds of £400,000 to the National Emergencies Trust.
-Read on to find out more about our decision and how the funding will be used.
+We've donated a total of £500,000 to the National Emergencies Trust (NET) Coronavirus Appeal.
+Read on to find out more about our decision and how the funding was used.

-This is a challenging time for everyone.
-Those who are on the front-line, supporting the already vulnerable people in our local communities, will be dealing with increased demand for services, as well as a drop in funding and voluntary fundraising.
+2020 was a challenging year for everyone.
+Those who are on the front-line, supporting the already vulnerable people in our local communities, have been dealing with increased demand for services, as well as a drop in funding and voluntary fundraising.

 Take a look at the NET website’s frequently asked questions for more information.